Cystic Fibrosis (CF)

 To reduce risk of recurrence:

-• Encourage to drink plenty of fluids
+• Encourage drinking plenty of fluids

 • Optimise pancreatic enzyme replacement therapy

-• Consider regular stool-softening agent (e.g. lectulose)
+• Consider regular stool-softening agent (e.g. lactulose)

 Author: Noah T